Loading...

 A diverse group of people stands outdoors near tables with colorful shirts, one person in a tie-dye hoodie counts money while others watch or use their phones.

 Having done my business, the clowns offered me some “orange sunshine acid,” that they assured me “came from very good people.”
-Though my bosses had not said anything about getting gifted drugs, I declined, gave them a handshake, wished them luck, and kept onward.
-Just then, a group of cops and park rangers came to clear out all the non-permitted vendors, hauling massive cans of nitrous oxide they had confiscated.
+Though my bosses had not said anything about being gifted drugs, I declined, gave them a handshake, wished them luck, and kept onward.
+Just then, a group of cops and park rangers came to clear out all non-permitted vendors, hauling massive cans of nitrous oxide they had confiscated

-My favorite moment came at a beeswax candle stand run by a mom and daughter from Santa Barbara.
-Adorned with dancing bears and floral scents, their $30 yellow jasmine candle felt like the most wholesome purchase of the day.
-They’ve followed Dead & Co. since the beginning of the Sphere residency and this wasn’t their first rodeo.
+My favorite moment came at a beeswax candle stand run by a woman and daughter from Santa Barbara.
+Adorned with dancing bears and a floral scent, their $30 yellow jasmine candle felt like the most wholesome purchase of the day.
+They’ve followed Dead & Company since the beginning of the Sphere residency, and this wasn’t their first rodeo.

 A person wearing a decorated black hat, sunglasses, multi-patterned scarf, tie-dye shorts, blue socks, and sandals stands confidently among a crowd outdoors.